 Here are some tips for finding financial assistance beyond our COCACares program:

-Speak to the Social Worker or Patient Navigator in your doctor or infusion center office.
+Aside from our Carol's Wish Financial Advocates, speak to the Social Worker or Patient Navigator in your doctor or infusion center office.

 Review the Financial Assistance section of COCA's Ovarian Cancer Resource Guide (see the link below).